 The name server computers should only run the name server software and the installed operating system.
-The name server computer should also perform a dedicated role of supporting the network activities.
+The name server computer should also perform a dedicated role in supporting the network activities.
 Installing other software products in the name server computer only attracts hacktivist attempts.
 Besides, additional software can degrade the performance of the name server computer and may cause it to crash if bugs are present.
 On the same note, the only connection a name server should have is the network link for acquiring updates and for responding to DNS queries.
-Additional network cables or open ports expands the attack surface.
+Additional network cables or open ports expand the attack surface.

 14. Ensure DNS high availability and redundancy

 The DNS is the communication pillar of network applications and must, therefore, be available 24/7.
-Organizations should ensure to accomplish the necessary redundancy by deploying at least a secondary and primary DNS server within the company.
+Organizations should ensure the necessary redundancy by deploying at least a secondary and primary DNS server within the company.
 Also, implementing two servers at the very least can ensure business-critical run throughout.
 Vital services, such as email, file sharing, and active directory services, depend on proper DNS operations.
 Ensuring redundant and high availability functional and healthy internal DNS servers ascertain the internal applications and devices communicate continuously.

 DNS Security Best Practices – Summary